What is Cumulative Voting?

 Under cumulative voting, the shareholder would get 200 votes in total – the shareholder can vote the number of shares he owes multiplied by the number of seats that are up for election.
-With 200 votes, the shareholder can choose to vote whichever he likes: he can spend them all on one candidate or spread them evenly between the candidates, or dedicate, for example, 150 votes to one candidate and 50 votes to the other.
+With 200 votes, the shareholder can choose to vote whichever he likes: he can spend them all on one candidate, spread them evenly between the candidates, or dedicate, for example, 150 votes to one candidate and 50 votes to the other.

 Cumulative Voting vs. Straight Voting